Group Tour Operator for holidays to Prague, Czech Republic

 The sights of the Jewish community can be seen whilst walking around the little cobbled streets.
 The most important sights are the Old-New Synagogue, the oldest in Europe, and the old Jewish Cemetery.
 Pařížská Street is considered the most exclusive street in Prague and is packed with designer shops and luxury boutiques.

-Experience Prague from a new dimension with a 1 or 2 hour river cruise along the Vltava River.
-There are also lunch and dinner cruises available and you can sit back in comfort and watch the sights go by.
-Commentary is available on certain cruises to make the most out of your trip, or you will receive a leaflet detailing the route and sights.
+Why not experience Prague from a new dimension with a 1 or 2 hour river cruise along the Vltava River.
+There are several options available including lunch and dinner cruises where and you can sit back in comfort and watch the sights go by.
+(Group bookings must be made in advance)

 Suggested hotels